DiscordBotOnlineJudge/judge-site/problem_setting.md

 To set a problem on the judge, first ask me (`jiminycricket#2701`) to provide you with problem setting permissions (previous admins should already have the permissions).

 **On the website:** Click the "Upload problem data" button above (under "Problem setting") and upload the zip file problem contents (format described below).
-Make sure to log in with your personal admin account.
+Make sure to log in with your personal admin account. *If the upload progress bar is stuck at 100% with no response, please reload the page and try again.
+It should work the second time.*

 **On the discord bot** (has an 8 MB upload size limit):
 Open a direct message channel with the judge bot (`Judge#5642`) or a secure private channel with the judge and upload a zip file with the problem data contents, along with the comment `-export` (HYPHEN export).